Skip to main content

 • Sayaka Yazawa (NEC Corporation)

-• Izumi Anayama
+• Izumi Anayama (Hitachi Systems, Ltd.)

-• Kazuhisa Omura (Fujitsu Japan Ltd.)
+• Chikahisa Omura (Fujitsu Japan Co., Ltd.)

 Observer

-• Yuta Fukasaku (Section Chief, General Affairs Division, Children and Families Agency Director-General's Secretariat)
+• Yuta Fukasaku (Section Chief, General Affairs Division, Director-General's Secretariat, Children and Families Agency

-• Shoya Taki (Deputy Director, Maternal and Child Health Division, Children and Families Agency Regional Development Bureau)
+• Shoya Taki (Deputy Manager, Maternal and Child Health Division, Growth Bureau, Children and Families Agency)

 • Takeshi Kanoe (Section Chief, Family Welfare Division, Children and Families Agency Support Bureau)